Underfloor heating and cooling on suspended floors

 You can apply most types of floor coverings over your underfloor heating circuits although a decorative finishing screed or tiles are best.

 Engineered timber boards are also quite acceptable.
 Most suppliers such as Havwoods will be happy to provide their normal flooring warranty over hydronic circuits.
+Check with them.

 Vinyl and open weave carpet can also be used if their thermal resistance is less than 0.15 m²K/W for effective heating and 0.09 m²K/W for effective cooling.
 Thermal resistance of floor coverings higher than this will make your underfloor heating and cooling system less responsive and less effective.